Beach erosion from Tropical Storm Eta unearthed remnants of an 1800s shipwreck in Florida - Local News 8

 Eta then moved into the Gulf of Mexico and made its second Florida landfall on November 12, just south of Cedar Key, roughly a 130-mile drive northwest of Tampa.
 The storm swept across northern Florida and moved out into the Atlantic Ocean.

 In St. Augustine, the storm caused extreme high tides with some coastal flooding and beach erosion at Fort Matanzas National Monument, according to the National Park Service.
-The erosion lead to the discovery of the shipwreck that researchers think are the remains of the Caroline Eddy.
+The erosion led to the discovery of the shipwreck that researchers think might be the remains of the Caroline Eddy.

 “In late August 1880 the Caroline Eddy left Fernandina bound for New York with a cargo of lumber,” according to a Facebook post from the NPS.
 “She sailed into a hurricane, was driven south and went ashore near Matanzas.
 Her crew survived after clinging to the rigging for two days and a night.”